blink1073/specifications/source/client-side-encryption/tests/README.rst

 Each test case configures a ``MongoClient`` with automatic encryption (named ``client_encrypted``).

-Each test must assert the number of unique ``MongoClient``s created.
+Each test must assert the number of unique ``MongoClient`` objects created.
 This can be accomplished by capturing ``TopologyOpeningEvent``, or by checking command started events for a client identifier (not possible in all drivers).

 Running a test case
 ```````````````````